xenharmonic-devs/sonic-weave/documentation/dsl.md

 The difference of what the operator `+` means is indicated by the *domain* of the interval.
 Steps of equal temperaments and cents are *logarithmic* quantities so their underlying frequency ratios multiply together: `200. + 200.` actually means around `1.122e * 1.122e` ≈ `1.26e` under the hood.

 On the other hand fractions like `9/8` are in the *linear* domain.
-The musically correct way of combining them is multiplication so `9/8 * 9/8` equal to `81/64` is the major third we expect from stacking two whole tones.
+The musically correct way of combining them is multiplication so `9/8 * 9/8` equal to `81/64` is the (Pythagorean) major third we expect from stacking two whole tones.

 Relative FJS intervals can be especially confusing because they represent fractions but add like cents do.
 Our whole tone stack becomes `M2 + M2` equal to `M3`.
 This is notationally expected even if obscured by the ordinal nature of traditional Western music notation.
 Remember that the perfect unison `P1` represents no change and `P1 + P1` is equal to `P1` i.e. 1st + 1st = 1st.
 Therefore 2nd + 2nd must be (2+2-1)rd = 3rd.

-For the most part you cannot combine intervals across domains so `9/8 * M2` is not a valid operation.
+For the most part you cannot combine intervals across domains so `9/8 + M2` is not a valid operation.
 Use tildes (`~`) to always operate as if in the linear domain.
 E.g. `9/8 ~* M2` is a valid expression and evaluates to `81/64` while `9/8 *~ M2` evaluates to `M3`.
-The direction of the "wing" tells which domain and formatting to prefer.
+The direction of the "wing" determines which domain and formatting to prefer.

 Conversely the minus operator `-` represent divisions of the underlying values in the logarithmic domain and the usual kind of subraction in the linear domain e.g. `1.2e - 0.1e` equals `1.1e` owing to decimal ratios inhabiting the linear domain.